Developer's Guide

 Extracting structured data from the web is often a brittle, time-consuming process.
 You build a custom scraper, only for it to break the moment a website changes its layout.
 You're left maintaining complex CSS selectors and parsing messy HTML, all for what you really need: clean, predictable JSON.

-The TABS API JSON extraction endpoint solves this.
+The Tabstack API JSON extraction endpoint solves this.
 It's an intelligent service that accepts a URL and a JSON schema you provide.
 It then fetches the page, analyzes its content, and returns clean, structured JSON that perfectly matches your schema.

 This endpoint turns any web page into a structured API, making it ideal for: